 What can a child protection agency ask for in court?

-A Supervision Order places a child in the care and custody of the parent or another person, subject to supervision of the agency, for a specified period of at least three months and not more than 12 months.
+A Supervision Order places a child in the care and custody of a parent or another person, subject to supervision of the agency, for a specified period of at least three months and not more than 12 months.

 A Crown Wardship Order, with or without access, can only be made after a specified period of time that the child has been a society ward, and there is no plan for the child to return to the parents.
 This period of time is 12 months if the child is under the age of 6 and 24 months for a child over the age of 6.
 Once a child becomes a Crown Ward, they can be placed for adoption and will not be returned to the birth parents.